samuelmiver/protinseq/README.md

 # System requirements

-No special system requirements are required to run this pipelines.
+No special system requirements are required to run these pipelines.
 The presented analysis has been run in a Linux operative system and tested in MacOS and Windows running WSL.
 We expect a Python 3.6 or higher version to run the processes.

 # Contact